Indigenous Aryanism: Horses and chariots

 Horse remains from the Harappan site Surkotada (dated to 2400-1700 BC) have been identified by A.K.
 Sharma as Equus ferus caballus.
 (Note: Sharma (1974), as cited in Bryant 2001) (Note: Bökönyi, as cited by B. B. Lal, stated that "The occurrence of true horse (Equus caballus L.) was evidenced by the enamel pattern of the upper and lower cheek and teeth and by the size and form of incisors and phalanges (toe bones)."Lal 1998, quoted from Bökönyi's letter to the Director of the Archaeological Survey of India, 1993-12-13.)
 However, archaeologists like Meadow (1997) disagree, on the grounds that the remains of the Equus ferus caballus horse are difficult to distinguish from other equid species such as Equus asinus (donkeys) or Equus hemionus (onagers).

 Bronze Age solid-disk wheel carts were found at Sinauli in 2018.
 They were related to the Ochre Coloured Pottery culture, and dated at ca. 2000-1800 BCE.
 They were interpreted by some as horse-pulled "chariots", predating the arrival of the horse-centered Indo-Aryans.
-According to Parpola, the carts were ox-pulled charts, and related to a first wave of Ino-Iraninan migrations into the Indian subcontinent, noting that the Ochre Coloured Pottery culture (2000-1500 BCE) shows similarities with both the Late Harappan culture and steppe-cultures.
+According to Parpola, the carts were ox-pulled charts, and related to a first wave of Indo-Iranian migrations into the Indian subcontinent, noting that the Ochre Coloured Pottery culture (2000-1500 BCE) shows similarities with both the Late Harappan culture and steppe-cultures.